Camorra in New York City

+Although immigration from Naples and Campania to New York City was rather small compared to that from the rest of southern Italy and Sicily, criminal groups from that area would have a substantial impact on organized crime events in the 1910s.
+However, their recorded links to crime organisations in Italy were "weak to non-existent".

 Background

 The substantial population of the New York Italian immigrant community offered plentiful economic opportunities.
 At the turn of the century, some 500,000 Italians, mainly originating from the impoverished southern regions of Italy, lived in New York City and had to survive in difficult social and economic circumstances.
 A New York Times article in 1885 mentions the presence of the Camorra in New York, involved in extortion and immigrant and labor racketeering.

-The New York Camorra were an offshoot of Italian criminals who once had significant power in the Naples region, but had become weakened by Italy's unification.
-This unification led to a crackdown on the criminal order and, " the severe sentences that were passed on those convicted dealt a shattering blow to the organization.
-Many Camorristi fled to the United States, where, according to some sources, they carried on bloody feuds with the Mafia until about 1920, when that organization absorbed the surviving Camorra members."
+The extortion practice of Italian criminal organizations in New York were often referred to as Black Hand operations.

-Italian immigration “made fortunes for speculators and landlords, but it also transformed the neighborhood into a kind of human ant heap in which suffering, crime, ignorance and filth were the dominant elements,” according to historian Arrigo Petacco.
-According to sociologist Humbert S. Nelli: “New York’s Italian community offered a lucrative market for illicit activities, particularly gambling and prostitution.
-It also provided a huge market for products from the homeland and from the West Coast, such as artichokes and olive oil, the distribution of which the criminal elements attempted to control.”
+Italian immigration "made fortunes for speculators and landlords, but it also transformed the neighborhood into a kind of human ant heap in which suffering, crime, ignorance and filth were the dominant elements", according to historian Arrigo Petacco.
+According to sociologist Humbert S. Nelli: "New York's Italian community offered a lucrative market for illicit activities, particularly gambling and prostitution.
+It also provided a huge market for products from the homeland and from the West Coast, such as artichokes and olive oil, the distribution of which the criminal elements attempted to control."
+The Neapolitans based in Brooklyn were also active in retail cocaine sales to "theatrical people and the waiters".